gardener/gardener/docs/concepts/admission-controller.md

 Size limitations depend on the individual Gardener setup and choosing the wrong values can affect the availability of your Gardener service.
 `resourceAdmissionConfiguration.operationMode` allows to control if a violating request is actually denied (default) or only logged.
 It's recommended to start with `log`, check the logs for exceeding requests, adjust the limits if necessary and finally switch to `block`.

+### SeedRestriction

+Please refer to [this document](../deployment/gardenlet_api_access.md) for more information.

+## Authorization Webhook Handlers

+This section describes the authorization webhook handlers that are currently served.

+### SeedAuthorization

+Please refer to [this document](../deployment/gardenlet_api_access.md) for more information.